-What Are the Long-Term Consequences?
+What Are the Long-Term Consequences of Ketamine Abuse?

 Over time, chronic ketamine use can have several physical and psychological consequences.
 Abdominal pain, gastric pain, and urological disorders, including bladder pain and blood in the urine, are the most commonly reported.2 Initial studies have found that up to one third of long-term ketamine users may be affected by such problems, but more research is needed to understand the correlation.2

 Long-term ketamine use is also associated with a range of mental health symptoms.
 Studies have found that frequent users may experience:2